carpentries-lab/metagenomics-analysis/_episodes/07-phyloseq.md

 By a close look at the first output lines, it is noticeable that we need a specific output from Kraken: the `.reports`.

 With the next command, we are going to create a table in [Biom](https://biom-format.org/) format called `cuatroc.biom`.
-We will include the two samples we have been working with (`JC1A` and `JP4D`) and a third one `JP41`, to be able to perform certain analyses later on.
+We will include the two samples we have been working with (`JC1A` and `JP4D`) and a third one (`JP41`), to be able to perform certain analyses later on.
 ~~~
 $ kraken-biom JC1A.report JP4D.report JP41.report --fmt json -o cuatroc.biom
 ~~~
 {: .bash}

-If we inspect our folder, we will see that the `cuatroc.biom` file has been created, this is a `biom` object which contains both, the abundance and the id of each OTU.
+If we inspect our folder, we will see that the `cuatroc.biom` file has been created, this is a `biom` object which contains both, the abundance and the ID (a number) of each OTU.
 With this result, we are ready to return to RStudio's console and begin to manipulate our taxonomic-data.